 Everyone knows beer is the MVP of any outdoor gathering.
 Here’s our formula for events where there is no wine or cocktails being served.
 Assume at least 1 beer per person per hour will be consumed

 (Hours) x (people) = NUMBER OF BEER

 It’s always wise to err on the side of caution and have a couple extra cases on hand – keeping in mind that if your BBQ is on a holiday you won’t be able to make an emergency re-stock.
-If you’re hosting a barbeque in the GTA give our home delivery team a call.
+If you’re hosting a barbeque in Toronto, give our home beer delivery service a call.
 We’ll bring the beer (kegs, bottles or cans) cups and even ice and a trough to serve it from.

 It’s always considerate to have cider options for the gluten intolerent and non alcoholic drink options too.